muzscripter/projects/README.md

-# projects
+# INFORMATION

-Hello thank you for visting my GitHub.
+Hello, thanks for checking my GitHub in advance.

 This is my repository where I create personal projects and some of them might be open-sourced.